 Grading: Students are taught and graded by faculty at the host institution.
 Grades are noted as "CR/NCR" on transcripts and will NOT affect the cumulative GPA.
 In order to receive CR, students must earn the equivalent of a "C" or above at the host institution.
 Students must maintain full-time status at the host institution while also taking the equivalent of a full-time course load at Drexel.

-Co-op Opportunity: As part of the experience, qualified students will have the unique opportunity to work along with Drexel Professor Dr. Wei Sun in his research lab at Tsinghua for their co-op.
+Co-op Opportunity: As part of the experience, qualified engineering students should consider pursuing the unique opportunity to work along with Drexel Professor Dr. Wei Sun in his research lab at Tsinghua for their co-op.
 Dr. Wei Sun’s research in Tsinghua is in a broad bio-manufacturing related area, including cell-printing of 3D in vitro models for regenerative medicine, control cell assembly for cancer models, construction of complex tissue/organ structures, biomimetic design of 3D tissue scaffold, tissue engineering, CAD/CAM and Freeform Fabrication.

 Located on the site of “Qing Hua Yuan” in Haidian District, Beijing, Tsinghua offers a perfect combination of an urban and local atmosphere.
 Tsinghua University was founded in 1911, formerly known as a royal garden of Qing Dynasty.
 The campus is famous for its beautiful surroundings embraced by shady trees and time-honored architectural complexes with different features and styles.
 It is listed as one of the 14 of the world's most beautiful college campuses by Forbes Magazine in 2010, the only one in Asia.